House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Size and Shape of Cabinet

 The size and shape of your guitar speaker cabinet can vary considerably.
-Most amps are square or rectangle and are generally wider than they are tall, though there are several exceptions on our list.
+Most amps are square or rectangular and are generally wider than they are tall, though there are several exceptions on our list.
 It can be a simple box but will often sound better if you spend some time learning about wood bracing and ports to tune the amp to reproduce guitar tones better.

 Size and Number of Speakers